wowdash/wowdash-api/README.md

-# wowdash-api
+# WoW-Dash-API
-API Backend for WoW-Dash
+API-Backend for WoW-Dashboard.